LoiKos/perfectAPI/README.md

 ```shell
 $ docker run -it --rm --link *databaseContainerName*:database -p 8080:8080 -v `pwd`:`pwd` -w `pwd` *perfectImageName*
 ```

+#### Vapor database configuration

+You should update value in Config file postgresql.json to match your database information

 # <a name="Cov"></a> Code Coverage